Italy's Matteo Salvini Hopes To Lead Nationalist Wave In Upcoming European Elections

 A recurrent Salvini theme is what is known as the "Great Replacement" conspiracy theory, which he described this way in an interview with Italy's Sky TG24 news channel in May 2016:

-"An effort at ethnic replacement is under way: well-financed organizations are importing thousands of new farm slaves, paid 3 euros an hour, to erase Italians living here.
+"An effort at ethnic replacement is underway: well-financed organizations are importing thousands of new farm slaves, paid 3 euros an hour, to erase Italians living here.
 This is a lucrative attempt at genocide."

 Gatti says these are dog whistles that echo U.S. white supremacists' anti-Semitic chants in Charlottesville, Va., and the anti-Islam manifesto for the New Zealand mosque attacks that killed more than 50 people in March.